hack4impact-mcgill/Greenpeace/api/README.md

 Note: whenever new packages are added to the project, developers pulling from GitHub must re-run this command.

 ## Running
 After the dependencies are installed, you can run the project.
-In the `api` director, run the following command `npm run debug:watch`.
+In the `api` directory, run the following command `npm run debug:watch`.

 You should then see the status "Server listening on port 3000."

+## Pin properties
+- id (Int): the unique ID of the pin
+- name (String): a short description of the pin e.g., "Joe's Pizza"
+- description (String): a longer description of the pin e.g., "The best pizza + they donate leftovers to local shelters"
+- coordinateX (Float): the x-coordinate of the pin's location on the map
+- coordinateY (Float): the y-coordinate of the pin's location on the map
+- isValid (Boolean): if the pin is valid
+- createdAt (DateTime): the time of the pin's creation
+- category (String): a descriptive category for the pin e.g., "Restaurant"
+- reactions (String[]): a list of reactions to the given pin e.g., ["Like", "Heart", "Good Value"]

 ## Methods

 ### GET
-- `/`: retrieve all the pins in the database
+- `/`: retrieve all pins in the database
 - `/{id}`: retrieve the pin with the given id

 ### POST